Lyndallh/crowdfunding_back_end/README.md

 - [ ] Implement responsive design. **future feature in REACT project*

 ## Additional features

 - [x] Autopopulate date created (timestamp) for projects, this does not update on when updating a project
 - [x] Implement a date modified feild that autopopulates (timestamp) when updating a project
 - [x] Implement a date created feild for pledges
 - [x] Autopopulate date created (timestamp) for pledges, this does not update on when updating a project
+- [x] Added date_close feild to projects
+- [ ] Calculate is_open status using date_close.
+Giving the ability for historic projects to remain in database (no deleting), but rather auto close after period set by owner **future feature*

 ## Part A Submission

 Deployed API project: https://crowdfunding-back-end-equipme.fly.dev